 ● TENS Therapy.
 Transcutaneous Electrical Nerve Stimulation (TENS) helps reduce nerve pain and irritation via low-voltage electrical currents.
 When placed on the skin at or near the affected nerve, TENS electrodes transfer a gentle electrical current into the body.
 This current is thought to block pain signaling via nerve stimulation or release endorphins that modify the brain’s perception of pain.

 To learn more about the chiropractic techniques that can help, check out 5 Chiropractic Treatment Techniques and How They Help Your Body Thrive.

 Pain Relief Starts at Bomberg Chiropractic

 If you believe you’re suffering from some form of nerve compression, at Bomberg Chiropractic, our caring and knowledgeable team is here to help.
-We’re dedicated to delivering compassionate, highly individualized treatment for our patients in and around the New Hope, MN area and would love to welcome you into our care.
+We’re dedicated to delivering compassionate, highly individualized treatment for our patients in and around the Plymouth, MN area and would love to welcome you into our care.